-The organization has written procedures that guarantee clients the right to register a complaint regarding any aspect of services received and the right to have the complaint heard in an impartial forum.
+The organization has written procedures that guarantee clients the right to register a complaint regarding any aspect of services received in shelter and the right to have the complaint heard in an impartial forum.

-The Right to Appeal procedures clearly outline the steps to be taken and include the Right to Appeal to the board of directors and/or Steering Committee (where applicable).
+The Right to Appeal procedures clearly outline the steps to be taken and include the Right to Appeal to the board of directors.